| February 7, 2001 In his January/February 2001 column in Zion’s Herald, Steve

 to be accountable to the teachings of our church, as ratified by

+General Conference.
 But it is controversial.
 Many clergy, church agency employees and

 some bishops would prefer to ignore some of our church laws,

+especially pertaining to human sexuality.
 Mr. Swecker believes CUMA’s “obsession” with homosexuality is

 beginning to appear “unhealthy.”
 And he worries that CUMA is

+really out to suppress dissent and diversity.
 But homosexuality as a flashpoint within our denomination was not

 created by CUMA.
 This issue has been debated at every General